ElGuillermo/HLL_CRCON_restart/README.md

 - `(optional)` delete obsoleted Docker containers and images
 - report disk usage of various CRCON components

+> [!NOTE]
+> The shell commands given below assume your CRCON is installed in `/root/hll_rcon_tool`
+> You may have installed CRCON in a different folder
+> If so, you'll have to adapt the commands accordingly

 ## Install
 - Log into your CRCON host machine using SSH and enter these commands (one line at at time) :
 ```shell